 I like to compare essay to a puzzle; it only counts if all pieces are at their places to form a certain picture.
 Without appropriate language, carefully crafted concept and other aspects equally represented in the work it doesn’t make a great impact on reader’s mind.
 In this article, I’m going to list a few tips and tricks that will help you use appropriate language in writing.
 Let’s start.

-Most students and essay writers struggle to decide level of when writing, particularly when they’re composing essays or other argumentative papers.
+Most students and essay writers struggle to decide level of formality when writing, particularly when they’re composing essays or other argumentative papers.
 Ideally, formality level should be determined bearing in mind target audience and purpose of the work itself.

-For instance, essays and other argumentative works, for job applications, or articles for reputable journals require formal style.
+For instance, essays and other argumentative works, cover letters for job applications, or articles for reputable journals require formal style.
 On the other hand, emailing a friend, writing for websites that target average reader requires different language.

 To make this part easier, you can just bear in mind that there are three levels of formality: